deckameron/titanium-google-analytics/README.md

 If you have checked both and you are still experiencing errors, then you can try uninstalling your local Google Play library and re-installing it.

-## Google Play Services and Titanium Modules
+## Google Play Services, Android, and Titanium Modules

 In the later half of 2015 or early 2016, Appcelerator developers decided to split the google play services jar into a `base` jar file and a jar file that includes the methods necessary for any particular module.
 In this module, we have `google-play-services-base.jar` and `google-play-services-analytics.jar`.
 This process was implemented because including all of google play services created an application that included too many method definitions; it was simply too big.